Siddhardha-03/Criket120/README.md

 - Match listing segmented by status with search and filtering
 - Detailed match view including scores, venue, winner, and player of the match
+- Live match ticker sourced from an open-source Cricket API with Cricbuzz scraping fallback (auto-refreshing)
 - RESTful API for CRUD operations on matches
 - Responsive UI built with Bootstrap 5 utility classes and grid system
 - Axios-based data fetching with configurable API base URL